Will the Pelicans cover the spread vs. the Kings? Promo Codes, Betting Trends, Records ATS

 Additional Pelicans Insights & Trends

-- The Pelicans score an average of 112.1 points per game, just 2.3 fewer points than the 114.4 the Kings give up.
+- The Pelicans score an average of 113.3 points per game, just 2.2 fewer points than the 115.5 the Kings give up to opponents.

-- New Orleans has put together a 4-2 ATS record and a 3-3 overall record in games it scores more than 114.4 points.
+- When it scores more than 115.5 points, New Orleans is 4-2 against the spread and 3-3 overall.

 Bet on this or any NBA matchup at BetMGM